multiscale/muscle3/docs/source/cplusplus.rst

     std::string text("A text message");
     instance.send("output_port", Message(t_cur, text));

-    // but you have to name dicts, lists, and byte arrays instance.send("output_port", Message(t_cur, Data::list("a", 10)));
+    // but you have to name dicts, lists, grids and byte arrays instance.send("output_port", Message(t_cur, Data::list("a", 10)));

 As you can see, sending complex data types with MUSCLE is almost as easy in C++ as it is in Python.
-One thing that's still missing is sending and receiving multidimensional arrays of numbers.
-We hope to add that in a future version; for now you'll need to put them into a list of numbers manually.
+There is however a bit of a cost to this ease-of-use in the form of extra memory usage.
+If you're sending large amounts of data, then it is best to use as many grids as you can, as those are much more efficient than dictionaries and lists.
+In particular, a set of objects (agents for example) is much more efficiently sent as a dictionary-of-grids (with one 1D-grid for each attribute) than as a list of dictionaries.
+(The latter will work up to a million objects or so, but it will be slower.)

 .. code-block:: cpp